microsoft/pyright/README.md

 ### re-implementing pylance-exclusive features

-basedpyright re-implements some of the features that microsoft made exclusive to their closed-source pylance extension. for more information about the differences between pyright and pylance, see [here](#pylance-vs-basedpyright)
+basedpyright re-implements some of the features that microsoft made exclusive to their closed-source pylance extension. for more information about the differences between pyright and pylance, see [here](#pylance-vs-basedpyright).

+these features are implemented in the language server, meaning they are no longer exclusive to vscode. you can use any editor that supports the [language server protocol](https://microsoft.github.io/language-server-protocol/). for more information on installing pyright in your editor of choice, see [the installation instructions](https://detachhead.github.io/basedpyright/#/installation)

 #### import suggestion code actions
 pyright only supports import suggestions as autocomplete suggestions, but not as quick fixes (see [this issue](https://github.com/microsoft/pyright/issues/4263#issuecomment-1333987645)).